samkravitz/discovery/README.md

 Otherwise, follow the instructions from fmt to install it.

+Coming soon:
-Coming soon: cmake build process to automatically install fmt
+- cmake build process to automatically install fmt
+- C++20 std::format support to make fmt library obsolete

 ## Building on MacOS & Windows
 As the only dependencies are make & SDL, discovery should be just as easy to build on non-Linux systems.
 However, I do not develop for these systems, so you're on your own there ;)